-Journal Publications
+Publications

-All publications stem from funded research projects designed and implemented by me and my co-investigators.
-They all use original data collected for these projects.
-Their development took the following steps: Concept \rightarrow proposal \rightarrow funding \rightarrow partnerships \rightarrow implementation \rightarrow data collection & analyses \rightarrow papers
+All publications are the result of funded research projects that were conceptualized and executed by both me and my co-investigators.
+Each publication relies on original data specifically gathered for these projects.

+The development process involved the following steps:

+$Concept \rightarrow proposal \rightarrow funding \rightarrow partnerships \rightarrow implementation \rightarrow data collection & analyses \rightarrow paper$